kaxiif/coming-soon-page/README.md

-# coming-soon-page
+# coming-soon-web-page / demo page

-James Bond Cooming Soon Page
+Cooming Soon Page

+here we have only used html css and javascript.